Exabyte-io/documentation/docs/data-structured/overview.md

 # Structured Data

 In this section, we provide an introduction to the practices we employ to store **structured data** in our database.
-Structured data is stored according to the **Exabyte Data Convention** (internal-only at the moment, available to interested parties on a case-by-case basis).
+Structured data is stored according to the **Exabyte Data Convention**.

 ## Convention